 Let's Learn the IPA!
 American English Consonants

-What is the International Phonetic Alphabet?
-The IPA is a notation system that uses symbols to represent the sounds of spoken language.
+The International Phonetic Alphabet, or IPA, is a notation system that uses symbols to represent the sounds of spoken language.
 Each symbol corresponds to a distinct sound, and as long as you know the symbol-to-sound correspondence, you should be able to pronounce any word you encounter.

 For example, the “eee” sound is represented by the /i/ symbol in the IPA.
 Any time you see the /i/ symbol transcribed in a word, then you’ll know that you pronounce that sound as “eee”.
 So in the words he, tea, and me, you should pronounce the vowel sound as “eee”:

 The IPA is incredibly helpful when learning how to speak a foreign language, and especially for those languages that are not phonetic, like English.
 This means that in English, you can’t rely on the spelling of the word to let you know how you should pronounce it - the letters don’t always correspond to the same sound.

 English is Not a Phonetic Language

 Let’s take the classic example of the words through, cough, and bough.
 All three words contain the “ough” spelling, but they are each pronounced differently.
 If you’ve never seen these words before, you may have no idea how to pronounce them, and you’d have to rely on another system to help you with pronunciation.
 That’s where the IPA comes in handy!

 Here are the IPA transcriptions of these words (and listen to my recording to hear how to I say them):

 Through: /θru/.
 The “ough” spelling makes an “uuu” sound.

 Cough: /kɑf/.
 The “ough” spelling makes an “ah” sound.